Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Implementation and Evaluation

 \subsection{Performance Analysis on Large Scale}

-While our end-to-end implementation demonstrates that our protocol remains practical when $n = 2^8$, we further tested the computation time of our protocol and estimated the communication cost on larger scales ranging from $n = 2^9$ to $n = 2^{15}$.
-This range covers the sizes of most PoS chain validators.
+While our end-to-end implementation demonstrates that our protocol remains practical when $n = 2^8$, we further tested the computation time of our protocol and estimated the communication cost on larger scales ranging from $n = 2^9$ to $n = 2^{15}$, this range covers the sizes of most PoS chain validators.

-{\bf On-chain storage cost.} We first examine the on-chain storage cost of our protocol, which may be the most crucial part of broadcast cost.
-With our extended broadcast channel (cf. Sect.\ref{sec:bc}), our protocol just requires the blockchain to store $c+s\approx 312$ normal transactions.
-Assume each transaction has $300$ Bytes, and then our storage cost will be $92.6$ KB.
-In contrast, even in the good case, KZG still has $n$ parties to broadcast messages, which means $n$ transactions are necessary, incurring $300\cdot n$ Bytes, which can be $9600$ KB for $n = 2^{15}$.

-We also estimate the total number of bits to be sent via the broadcast channel, a metric independent of the underlying broadcast channel instantiation.
+{\bf Broadacst cost.} We calculate the total number of bits to be sent via the broadcast channel.
 We compare our protocol and KZG in terms of it, ranging from $n = 2^9$ to $n = 2^{15}$, considering both the good case and the bad case with the maximal number of complaints.
+Note that in KZG, a share along with the proof for validating has the size of $224$ Bytes; in the bad case, there are $n^2/2$ shares (with their proofs) to be broadcasted for public verification.

 As shown in Figure \ref{fig:bccost}, for our protocol, the costs in the good case and the worst case are very close and grow steadily.
-For $n = 2^9$, the cost is around $493$ KB, while for $n = 2^{15}$, the cost is approximately $31$ MB.
-In contrast, while the good-case KZG has very low broadcast costs, its worst-case costs grow quadratically and would require over $26$ GB when $n = 2^{15}$.
+For $n = 2^9$, the cost is around $1.05$ MB, while for $n = 2^{15}$, the cost is approximately $61.1$ MB.
+In contrast, while the good-case KZG has very low broadcast costs, its worst-case costs grow quadratically and would require over $120$ GB when $n = 2^{15}$.

-{\bf Computation time.} We conducted tests to measure the computation time for generating a secret-sharing transcript (Deal) and reaching agreement on a qualified set (Verify) in both good case and bad case, on AWS c5a.large (AMD EYPC 7002 CPU with 2 cores and 4 GB RAM).
-We compared our results with KZG, utilizing the reported findings from \cite{ZhangXHSZ22} for the good case, while estimating the worst-case scenario by assuming that $n^2/2$ shares need to be verified.
-As illustrated in Fig.\ref{fig:computationcost}, in the good case, our protocol's performance is comparable to or even better than KZG, despite their programming language (C++) and environment (AWS c5a.24xlarge, AMD EYPC 7002 CPU with 96 cores, and 187 GB RAM) are supposed to be superior to ours.
-However, in the worst-case scenario, our protocol remains efficient, while KZG becomes infeasible.
+{\bf Computation time.} We conducted tests to measure the computation time for generating a secret-sharing transcript (Deal) and reaching an agreement on a qualified set (Verify) in both good case and bad case on AWS c5a.large (AMD EYPC 7002 CPU with 2 cores and 4 GB RAM).
+We compared our results with KZG, utilizing the reported findings from \cite{ZhangXHSZ22} for the good case while estimating the worst-case scenario by assuming that $n^2/2$ shares need to be verified (each share verification takes 1.3 ms).
+As illustrated in Fig.\ref{fig:computationcost}, in the good case, our protocol's performance is comparable to or even better than KZG, although their programming language (C++) and environment (AWS c5a.24xlarge, AMD EYPC 7002 CPU with 96 cores, and 187 GB RAM) are supposed to be superior to ours.
+However, in the worst-case scenario, our protocol remains efficient while KZG becomes infeasible.